icodingclub/icodingclub.github.com/_posts/2019-05-08-Iterate On Object Properties.md

 c: 3;
 ```

-> Many of us miss out the check obj.hasOwnProperty
+> Many of us miss out on the check `obj.hasOwnProperty`

 In JavaScript, when you are iterating, it is very critical to avoid iteration on Object’s parent properties( and it’s parent properties and it’s parent…You got the idea!).
-Missing may result into a slow code.
+Missing may result in a slow code.

 Luckily, most of us working with some kind of linting tool which will give a warning if you miss this check.